2021 – 2022 ACEN Board of Commissioners

 Dr. Barbee received her diploma from Presbyterian Hospital School of Nursing, her BSN from Gardner-Webb University, her MSN in Nursing Education from East Carolina University, and her PhD in Nursing from the University of North Carolina at Greensboro.
 She has held the CNE certification since 2006 and was an NLN LEAD leadership program participant in 2014.
 She is currently involved in research examining the relationship of grit and purpose in nursing school applicants and students.

 Dr. Barbee has served as a site visitor for ACEN since 2016 and has a passion and enthusiasm for conducting site visits.
 Networking and evaluating other programs is truly a passion.
 She has also been honored to serve on the Evaluation Review Panel since 2017.
-Her first site visit serving as a team chair will occur in spring 2018.
-Participating in the planning of the Inaugural ACEN Accreditation Conference has been a fun experience for Kristen, and she’s looking forward to seeing how all the planning produces an end product!
+Her first site visit serving as a team chair occurred in spring 2018.

 Dr. Barbee believes that one of the best ways to know more about an organization is to serve that organization in some capacity or role.
 She was the Public Relations Director on the N-OADN Board of Directors from 2006-2008; Secretary of the NC ADN Council from 2005-2010; Secretary for the National Association of Bariatric Nurses from 2012-2013; Director of the Qualitative Research Interest Group for the Southern Nursing Research Society from 2012-2014; and President of the Upsilon Mu chapter of Sigma Theta Tau from 2015-present.